cvhciKIT/sloth/doc/concepts.rst

         "yn":     "20;30;40",
     }

 User defined labels
 -------------------

-In most cases, it will not be sufficient for your labeling need to stick to those simple types.
+In many cases, it will not be sufficient for your labeling needs to stick to those simple types.
 Or your might want to add further information.
 Since each label is just a set of key-value pairs, this is easily possible.
 For example, by adding an additional ``class`` key, denoting that these points are the left and right eye, respectively::